 A five-mile, mostly flat, coastal walking trail leads from the Kelly Creek Ranger Station south to Puerto Vargas Ranger Station.
 Those who complete the coastal trail must either turn back towards Kelly Creek, or hike an additional 1.2 miles to the Puerto Vargas Ranger Station.
 From Puerto Vargas, hikers may catch a public bus or walk back to Cahuita.

 Playa Vargas, at the southern tip of Cahuita National Park, is a nesting site for three species of sea turtles.
 Green sea turtles nest July through October while the hawksbill and loggerhead turtles from February through May.

 Monkeys, sloths, iguanas and other tree-dwelling animals are common sightings at the park, augmented by rummaging armadillos and coatimundi, vibrantly-colored venomous snakes, several species of bat and more than 400 bird species.

 At Cahuita Point, located at the end of Playa Blanca, troops of white-faced monkeys often beg tourists for food.
 Please do not feed the monkeys.
 High-calorie fruits and nuts are bad for their health and may encourage a dependence on humans and lead to aggressive behavior.

 Cahuita National Park has two ranger stations.
-At the north end, near Cahuita town, the Kelly Creek Ranger Station (2755-0461) charges no admission fee, but a voluntary donation is requested.
-To the south, the Puerto Vargas Ranger Station (2755-0302) charges $8 admission.
+At the north end, near Cahuita town, the Kelly Creek Ranger Station (2755-0461) charges a voluntary donation per person.
+To the south, visitors will find the Puerto Vargas Ranger Station (2755-0302).

-- Hire a naturalist guide: It cannot be stressed enough that guides are worth every penny – they are full of interesting facts and information and know exactly where to look for camouflaged wildlife.
+Hire a naturalist guide: guides are worth every penny – they are full of interesting facts and know exactly where to look for camouflaged wildlife.